luminovang/documentation/cookies/cookie.md

 ### get

-Retrieve the value of a cookie.
+Retrieve the value of a cookie, if `key` is specified it will return value of the key .

 ```php
 public get(string|null $key = null): mixed